Concerned about a child?

 Every day, thousands of children and young people travel by bus, coach or taxi, with an adult or other children, and sometimes on their own.
 As a driver or escort, you may see or hear things that others may not see and are well placed to spot any signs of possible abuse or safeguarding concerns.

-Atkinson House Special School has developed guidance and resources to give to drivers and escorts to develop their knowledge and confidence to recognise the signs of abuse and report their concerns.
+Emily Davison School has developed guidance and resources to give to drivers and escorts to develop their knowledge and confidence to recognise the signs of abuse and report their concerns.

 Boderline Travel 01912501476